lando/lando/docs/config/pantheon.md

 Lando will look for a [`pantheon.yml`](https://pantheon.io/docs/pantheon-yml/) (and/or `pantheon.upstream.yml`) in your app's root directory and use whatever `web_docroot` you've specified there.

-This means that **you can not configure the webroot directly in your Landofile for this recipe.**
+This means that **you cannot configure the webroot directly in your Landofile for this recipe.**

-If you change this version make sure you [`lando rebuild`](./../cli/rebuild.md) for the changes to apply.
+If you change this version, make sure you [`lando rebuild`](./../cli/rebuild.md) for the changes to apply.

 **Example pantheon.yml**